 Poverty is a trap, not a choice.

-In Snohomish County, 12,000 families are trapped in poverty and more than 44,000 are struggling to get by.
+In Snohomish County, more than 18,000 families are trapped in poverty and almost 41,500 are struggling to get by.
 For a family of four, the Federal Poverty Level is $25,100 a year and while struggling families earn more than the poverty level, they still earn less than the basic cost of living in our region.

 In January of 2018, United Way of Snohomish County stepped into a collaborative approach called CORE: Creating Open Roads to Equity.
 This bold approach recognizes that solving a complex issue like poverty requires complex, collaborative solutions.